zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Troubleshooting Samples/001 Retail Store Statement Number is not generated correctly - Copy.md

 ## Retail Store Statement Number is not generated correctly?

+1. The cursor version to check with store missing number sequence:<br/>
 ```sql
 DECLARE @numberSequenceDatatype BIGINT = 5637144589;
 --select RECID, * from numberSequenceDatatype